youngchan-k/GradDISN/README.md

-# GradDISN: Deep Implicit Surface Network with Gradient-based Loss for Detailed 3D Reconstruction
+# GradDISN: Gradient-based Deep Implicit Surface Network for Detailed 3D Reconstruction
 We propose incoporating occupancy gradients into the loss function to achieve more accurate reconstruction of fine-grained details in 3D mesh.
 This implementation is based on [DISN](https://github.com/laughtervv/DISN).
 Please refer to the [README](https://github.com/laughtervv/DISN/blob/master/README.md) for general instructions, with specific exceptions noted in the "Prepare SDF files and marching cube ground truth model" section under 'Data Preparation' below.